Dayana Mendoza: Guantánamo Bay visit

-On 27 March 2009, Mendoza documented a visit to the Guantanamo Bay detention camp on her Internet blog.
+On 27 March 2009, she documented a visit to the Guantanamo Bay detention camp on her Internet blog.
 In it, she was quoted as saying, "[Guantanamo] was such a relaxing place, so calm and beautiful".
 She also stated that when she visited the detainees camps, "...we saw the jails, where they shower, how they entertain themselves with movies, art classes, books.
 It was very interesting."
-In her home country, Venezuela, the issue became the talk of the town, with the president, Hugo Chávez, reconsidering the praise he had previously given her.
+In her home country, president Hugo Chávez publicly reconsidered the praise he had previously given her.
 The Miss Universe Organization has replied that "...[her] comments on her blog were in reference to the hospitality she received while meeting the members of the U.S. Military and their families who are stationed in Guantánamo".
-On 1 April 2009, the entry vanished from her blog.
+On 1 April 2009, the entry was removed from her blog.

 Artistic career

-Dayana Mendoza studied acting and cinema at New York Film Academy, one of the most important film institutes in the United States, thanks to a scholarship awarded by the Miss Universe Organization.
+Dayana Mendoza studied acting and cinema at New York Film Academy in the United States, thanks to a scholarship awarded by the Miss Universe Organization.

 In 2009, she starred in her first short film Sweet Misery.
-In that year, she was part of the group of presenters of the morning show Venevisión, Portadas.
+That same year, she was part of the group of presenters of the Venevisión morning show, Portadas.
 In 2010, she hosted Relaxed, a celebrity talk show broadcast on E!
-Entertainment, Latin America.
+Entertainment Latin America.
 That same year, she appeared in the music video "Bla Bla Bla". and accompanied Donald Trump to the island of Puerto Rico, where she recorded a golf program featuring the billionaire.

-Also in 2010, Dayana is part of the cast of the comedy Lord of the Dreams.
+Also in 2010, she was part of the cast of the comedy Lord of the Dreams.

-Dayana participated in the famous reality show The Celebrity Apprentice with businessman Donald Trump, where she interacted with personalities such as Lisa Lampanelli, George Takei, Clay Aiken and Debbie Gibson.
-Dayana's participation in the TV program was involved in controversy, due to the alleged rivalry she had with the American comedian Lisa Lampanelli.
-Mendoza finished 6th place.
+Dayana participated in the famous reality show The Celebrity Apprentice with Donald Trump, where she interacted with personalities such as Lisa Lampanelli, George Takei, Clay Aiken and Debbie Gibson.
+Her participation in the TV program was controversial due to the alleged rivalry she had with the American comedian Lisa Lampanelli.
+Mendoza finished in 6th place.

 In 2013, she played Jasmine in the short film, The Mermaid Complex.
 In 2017, she starred in the movie Nothing's Fair in Love, where she played Jessica.
 In 2018, she produced her first film titled Honey, which received good reviews.
 Honey was recognized as a semi-finalist film by the Hollywood International Film Festival.

 In 2019, she participated as the host of the Queen Beauty Universe.